isorna/dropcommander/docs/en/dzc/rules/behemoths.md

 # Behemoths

 _Behemoths are among the largest land- based fighting vehicles in the 27th century.
 Towering over even super-heavy tanks, these colossi are capable of laying waste to entire formations single-handedly.
-They also feature exceedingly thick armour, making them nigh-on invulnerable to all but the most powerful weapons, usually those carried by other Behemoths._
+They also feature exceedingly thick armour, making them nigh-on invulnerable to all but the most powerful weapons, usually those carried by other Behemoths_.

 To reflect their extreme size and power, Behemoths have a unique set of rules.
 These are fairly in depth and advanced, so we recommend new players get a few games in before scaling up their battles with the massive Behemoths.

-**All Behemoths have the Large special rule.**
+**All Behemoths have the Large special rule**.

 **Special rules and Command Cards have no effect on Behemoths unless explicitly mentioned.** Commanders in Behemoths may still use Command Cards as normal.